liliana-sanfilippo/react-bibtex-reference-manager/README.md

-# React BibTeX Reference Generator
+# React BibTeX Reference Manager
 I am working towards a react component that automatically renders BibTeX sources for scientific blogging and other scientific websites such as iGEM Wikis

 ## State